-I have read, understand, and agree to all of the policies and procedures contained in the Valley West School Parent/Student Handbook as they pertain to my child \\\\\\.

-I understand and agree that my child is responsible for following the rules, regulations, and policies of Valley West School.

-Signature of Parent/Guardian

-Signature of Student

-I understand and agree to the hazing policy contained within this handbook.

-Signature of Parent/Guardian

-Signature of Student
+I have read, understand, and agree to all of the policies and procedures contained in the Valley West School Parent/Student Han ndbook (including: Behavior Support Policies and Procedures, Physical Restraint Procedures, and the Bullying Intervention and Prevention Plan) as they pe ertain to my child I understand and agree that my child is re. sponsible for following the rules, regulations, and policies of Valley West School Signature of Parent/Guardian Date Signature of Student Date I understand and agree to the hazing polic y and the hazing disciplinary policy, approved by the Valley West School Board of Directors contained within this handbook.
+(Current Massachusetts anti-hazin g laws are outlined in the handbook.)
+Signature of Parent/Guardian Date Signature of Student Date

+The Parent/Student Handbook is located on our website www.valleywestschool.com under the parents tab.